patrick330602/homebrew-tools/README.md

-# tltk on homebrew
+# My homebrew tools

-This is my tiny little toolkit for using on homebrew.
-Also works in Linuxbrew.
+This is my tools available for using via homebrew.
+Should also work in Linuxbrew.

 ## How do I install these formulae?
-`brew install patrick330602/tltk/<formula>`
+`brew install patrick330602/tools/<formula>`

-Or `brew tap patrick330602/tltk` and then `brew install <formula>`.
+Or `brew tap patrick330602/tools` and then `brew install <formula>`.

 Or install via URL (which will not receive updates):